giantswarm/docs/src/content/ui-api/management-api/authentication/index.md

 # Authentication for the Management API

 Here we explain how you'll authenticate against the Management API as a user.
-For admins, we provide some information regarding the requirements for the initial [single sign-on setup](#sso-requirements) and some [technical details](#technical-details) you might want to be interested in.
+Also on this page, we provide some information for customer admins regarding the requirements for the initial [single sign-on setup](#sso-requirements) and some [technical details](#technical-details) you might be interested in.

 ## Authenticating as a user {#user-auth}